-TABLE 2-1 Status and Status Messages of an Online Oracle ZFS Storage Appliance Replication Resource Group
+TABLE 4 Status and Status Messages of an Online Oracle ZFS Storage Appliance Replication Resource Group

 Status Status Message

 Online Sending update

 Online Receiving update

 Online Idle

 Degraded The most recent replication update failed because the target system has reached the maximum number of concurrent replication updates.

-Status Message Status Degraded The appliance failed to contact the remote peer.
+Degraded The appliance failed to contact the remote peer.
 There might be a network connectivity issue or the management software on the target might have failed.

-Degraded A remote procedure call failed on the remote peer.
+Status Status Message Degraded A remote procedure call failed on the remote peer.
 The target system may be running incompatible software.
+Degraded ZFSSA cluster heads are not in clustered state.
+Perform a failback operation.
 Faulted The most recent replication update was cancelled by an administrator.
 Faulted The most recent replication update failed because replication is disabled globally or disabled for this package on the target appliance.
 Faulted The most recent replication update failed because there is insufficient space on this system to create a new project-level snapshot.
 Faulted The most recent replication update failed because the target is running incompatible software.
 Faulted The most recent replication update failed because the target package contains data from a previous replication update that could not be used for an incremental update.
 Faulted The most recent replication update failed because no replication package exists on the target for this replication action.
 Faulted The appliance could not verify the identity of the remote peer.
 Unknown The most recent replication update failed.
 No additional information is available.
 Check replication status on the target system.
 See the replication documentation for more details.
 Unknown Replication is disabled for the project.
 Unknown Continuous mode is set to false for the project.
 Unknown Failed to obtain replication key for the project.